plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 ![OS]({{site.baseurl}}/fig/OS.png)

+### The kernel
+This is called as the hub of the operating system, serving as allocator of time and memory to programs and handling the filestore and communications in response to system calls.

+### I/O
+In computing, input/output or I/O (or, informally, io or IO) is the communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
+Inputs are the signals or data received by the system and outputs are the signals or data sent from it.
+The term can also be used as part of an action; to "perform I/O" is to perform an input or output operation.

 ### As a user of the OS, you will see these interactions from two perspectives:
 - Shell: You will use the shell to interact with the OS